Energy policy of Pakistan: Energy policy: 2010–13

-Energy Policy: 2013–18
+Energy policy: 2013–18

-Musadik Masood Malik was appointed Federal Minister, Water and Power of the Pakistan Government in May, 2013.
+Musadik Masood Malik was appointed federal minister, Water and Power of the Pakistan Government in May, 2013.
 Within two months, he was replaced by Abid Sher Ali who served in the role until the ministry was abolished in September, 2017.
 In its place a Ministry of Energy was created.
 Awais Leghari served as the first energy minister of the country until the end of the government's tenure.

 The 2010 amendment to Pakistan's Constitution (para.
-3), empowered each province to formulate the policy framework for the development of public and private sector power generation.
+3) empowered each province to formulate the policy framework for the development of public and private sector power generation.
 This has led to the formation of dedicated provincial departments and empowered public sector companies specialized in renewables to foster and execute power projects through public, private and public–private partnership modes using indigenous power resources.

 This tenure's energy policy was aimed at aggressively building power generation capacity through early-harvest projects in CPEC.
 A total of 10,973 MW of power was added by the government during its tenure, mostly via private sector investments.
 In terms of public sector projects conducted by provincial governments in view of the 2010 amendment, KPK government led with the addition of 1,670 MW to the national grid.
 It was followed by Sindh and Punjab governments which contributed 935 MW and 580 MW respectively.
-Balochistan government didn't inaugurate any public sector power project during its tenure.
+Balochistan government did not inaugurate any public sector power project during its tenure.

 However, despite the massive addition of power to the national grid, glaring issues existed in the power sector.
 There was no viable overhaul done to the electricity transport infrastructure which lead to episodes of plant tripping and extended blackouts during the summer months.
 Furthermore, there was still a wide demand and supply gap during high temperature months which led to periodic, planned load-shedding.
 Finally, the issue of circular debt was still attached to the power sector and reached a record high of Rs.
 922 billion in March, 2018.